MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Create_solution_plan_designer.md

     ![Screenshot of the Item Checkout agent that was created.](media/Item-Checkout-Agent.png)

 6. In **Copilot Studio**, select the **Publish** button.

+> [!NOTE]
+> Publishing the agent requires a Copilot Studio license, which is not available in the lab environment.
+> For this lab, testing the agent and confirming it returns data is sufficient.
+You can proceed without publishing.

 7. On the **Publish this agent** screen, select the **Publish** button.
 8. Close the **Browser** tab, to return to **Plan designer**.